Victorian Socialists: History

 VS ran candidates for the House of Representatives and the Senate in the 2025 federal election.

 Nationwide expansion

 On 13 May 2025, VS announced it intended to establish branches in all states and territories.
 At a conference of party members on 16 June 2025, VS confirmed its intention to change its AEC-registered name to the "Socialist Party".

 Throughout mid-to-late-2025, branches were launched in New South Wales, Queensland, South Australia, Tasmania, Western Australia, the Australian Capital Territory and the Northern Territory.
 The SA Socialists became the first non-Victorian branch registered on 23 October 2025.

-VS announced in November 2025 that its attempts to be renamed with the AEC and registered with the New South Wales Electoral Commission (NSWEC) were both refused on the basis of similarity with Socialist Alliance's name, with the party instead seeking registration as the "Australian Socialist Party".
+VS announced in November 2025 that its attempts to be renamed with the AEC and registered with the NSW Electoral Commission were both refused on the basis of similarity with Socialist Alliance's name, with the party instead seeking registration as the "Australian Socialist Party".

+On 6 February 2026, the party was officially registered with the NSW Electoral Commission at the state level as New South Wales Soc.

+The Canberra Socialists lodged a registration application with the Australian Capital Territory Electoral Commission in April 2026 and was officially registered at the territory level on 1 May 2026.

 Structure

 The executive council is made up of four party officers and nine elected ordinary members.
 A party conference is held at least every two years, where the officers and executive members are elected and a political platform may be determined.
 According to the constitution, the preferred method of preselection of candidates is by a meeting of members of the party who live or work in that electorate (with the exception of upper house seats).